Ambrose-M/BreakoutGame/README.md

 After breaking all the bricks, the board is reset and the speed of the ball is increased with each level.
 Each player has three lives.

-Configuration instrustions for Windows Visual Studio are after the screenshots.
+**Configuration instructions for Windows Visual Studio are after the screenshots.**

 <img src="https://github.com/Ambrose-M/BreakoutGame/blob/master/game2D/Images/forReadMe/OpeningScreen.PNG" alt="oScreen"
 	title="Opening Screen" width="400" height="400" />     <img src="https://github.com/Ambrose-M/BreakoutGame/blob/master/game2D/Images/forReadMe/Level1.png" alt="Level1"